EMBL-EBI-GCA/gca_hipsci_website/README.md

     title: Short snappy title
     ---

-The announcement will get pushed to the website and tweeted automatically.
-The announcement title will form a significant part of the tween content.
+The announcement will get pushed to the website.